How to Create a Checklist in Apple Numbers

 5. Create your checklist and add the details

 After successfully setting up a project in Apple Numbers, you can select or deselect a checkbox and then input the corresponding data.
 You may be allowed to select multiple checkboxes if you want, you may even add sliders or steppers which are features that will allow you to vary the cell values.
-During this step, you can use the outline you've made as your reference.
+During this step, you can use the outline plan you've made as your reference.

 6. Share or print your finished checklist